skth5199/skth5199.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to reach out to me.
+subtitle: Here is a little bit about me.
 ---

-Here is a little bit about me.
 - I am a technology enthusiast and will give you great tech and gadget recommendations
 - My interests are Deep Learning, Data Science and Software development
 - I love travelling and am always up for a fun trip